 2) enDAQ Lab

 The enDAQ Lab is available for free along with some example recording files.
-This software currently only works with enDAQ sensors (formerly Slam Stick) recording files; but we have plans to open this up to other import files in the future.
+This software currently only works with enDAQ sensors (formerly Slam Stick) recording files; but we have plans to open this up to be able to import files in the future.
 The software only has basic analysis capabilities but it covers the major ones typically needed: FFT, PSD, spectrogram, unit conversion, and general plotting.
 Data can also be exported to MATLAB or CSV (readable by Excel, Python, and other software) for follow-on analysis.